Loading...

 How to consume mixed salad greens, millet (cooked) without glucose spikes

-Pair your meal with a source of protein such as grilled chicken, tofu, or beans.
-This helps slow down the absorption of carbohydrates, reducing the spike.
+Add a source of protein to your meal, such as grilled chicken, tofu, or chickpeas, to help slow down the absorption of carbohydrates.

-Incorporate healthy fats like avocado, nuts, or seeds into your salad.
-Fats can slow down carbohydrate absorption and stabilize blood sugar levels.
+Add healthy fats like avocado, nuts, or seeds to your salad.
+These can help stabilize blood sugar levels by slowing digestion.

 Stay Hydrated

-Drink plenty of water with your meal, which can aid digestion and help manage blood sugar levels.
+Drink water before and during your meal to support digestion and help manage blood glucose levels.

 healthspan-mbl